officelifehq/officelife/docs/introduction.md

 ### Work logs

 Employees can log the work they've done for a given day.
-When an employee provides this information, it becomes visible but only for those people:
+When an employee provides this information, it can be seen by anyone in the company for the current week.
+Once the week has passed, a complete log can be consulted right on the employee profile, but only for those people:
 - the employee himself,
-- people from the team(s) of the employee, on the actual team page
-- the manager of the employee, or any managers,
-- people with the HR role.
+- people with at least the HR role.

 Employees can only log what they've done once per day.
 By definition, I don't allow someone to change the date of a post they have written – that means if they omit one day, they can't come back the next day and fill the information.
 This is done on purpose in order to force people to actually use this feature if a team needs it.

 Every night at 11pm (UTC), the server checks whose employees have logged their work and keeps count.
 It’s up to the company to decide how they want to enforce this policy of logging the work.
-A company can choose to create automated rules using the poIrful flow feature if they want to be warned when an employee skips, say, 7 days of logging work in a row.
+A company can choose to create automated rules using the powerful flow feature if they want to be warned when an employee skips, say, 7 days of logging work in a row.

 ### Employee's description